sulami/mpkey/README.md

 Just run `make`.

-`libmpd-devel` and `libxcb-keysyms-devel` are required, the names vary depending onyour distro.
+`libmpdclient-devel` and `xcb-util-keysyms-devel` are required, the names vary depending on your distro.

 ## Configuration